huit/vagrant-generic/README.md

 General notes
 -------------
+Vagrant 1.4+ is required for the private networking feature to work.

 For the local install, we are using the [Puppet Labs](http://puppet-vagrant-boxes.puppetlabs.com/) CentOS box.
 For the remote install, we are using the newest Amazon Linux AMI.
 CentOS and Amazon Linux are reasonably similar, and are binary- and package-compatible.

 We run [librarian-puppet](http://librarian-puppet.com/) to fetch Puppet modules and dependencies once the VM has booted.